Defend Your Life: TD Game Cover

 • “The graphics are beautiful, though frames drop when things get heated.”

-• “It's a decent tower defense game with a different setting, but some levels lag and there is a certain achievement in the game which requires unnecessary grinding.”
+• “It's a decent tower defense game with a different setting, but some levels lag, and there is a certain achievement in the game that requires unnecessary grinding.”

 • “This one I like because it is a hard challenge and yet you can still beat it eventually; some make it feel impossible, but eventually you can get this one, and its interesting story, so I like it.”